 PENNSYLVANIA, USA — When schools reopened in the fall, a growing number of parents decided to keep their children home for good.
-Homeschooling, or home education as is the prefered industry terminology, is spiking in popularity as a result of the pandemic.
+Homeschooling, or home education as is the preferred industry terminology, is spiking in popularity as a result of the pandemic.

 In Pennsylvania, the most recent data provided by the state Department of Education indicated in 2018-19, there were 25,105 students home enrolled in the commonwealth, which is 1.4% of all Pennsylvania students.
 That figure had been consistently rising between 1.5% to 2% each year for the previous five years.